soulfood77/JavaScript-HW-2017/6_Angular/Notes_Angular.md

         ```

  5. Other Basic Types
-    1. Any - used to disable type-checking for a given variable or function, when we are not sure of the type or when a variable comes from an external library.
+    1. Any - used to disable type-checking for a given variable or function, use when  not sure of the type or when a variable comes from an external library.
 Can be used on arrays. **Bad practice**, avoid using.

          ```ts
         let notSure: any = 4;